Traversing combinatorial 0/1-polytopes via optimization: Genlex order

 \begin{theorem} Let $G=(X,E)$ be a binary graph that admits a genlex Hamilton path~$L=x_1,\ldots,x_\ell$.
 Then Algorithm~\upright{G} with tiebreaking rule~$\tau_L$ and initial vertex $\tx:=x_1$ computes the path~$L$. \end{theorem}

-\begin{proof} We prove by induction that for all $i=1,\ldots,\ell$, in the $i$th iteration of Algorithm~G it will visit the vertex~$x_i$.
+\begin{proof} We prove by induction on~$i$ that Algorithm~G visits the vertex~$x_i$ in the $i$th iteration for all $i=1,\ldots,\ell$.
 For $i=1$ this is clear by the initialization with $\tx:=x_1$.
 For the induction step let~$i>1$.
 The vertex~$x_i$ is computed in lines~G3 and~G4 at the end of the $(i-1)$st iteration of the algorithm.
 At this point, the visited vertices are $x_1,\dots,x_{i-1}$ in this order, i.e., $x_i$ is unvisited.
 Furthermore, $x_i$ is a neighbor of~$x_{i-1}$ in~$G$ by the assumption that $L$ is a Hamilton path, i.e., $x_i\in E(x_{i-1})$.
 Furthermore, by Lemma~\ref{lem:genlex-lambda}, $x_i$ minimizes $\lambda(x_{i-1},y)$ among all unvisited neighbors~$y$ of~$x_{i-1}$.
 Consequently, we have $x_i\in N$, i.e., $x_i$ is contained in the set~$N$ computed in step~G3.
 As $N$ contains only unvisited vertices, the tiebreaking rule~$\tau_L$ indeed selects $x\gets x_i$ as the next vertex in step~G4. \end{proof}

 \begin{remark} Williams~\cite{MR3126386} pioneered the greedy method as a general paradigm to reinterpret known Gray codes and to derive new ones.
 Specifically, in his paper he found greedy interpretations of the classical binary reflected Gray code, the Steinhaus-Johnson-Trotter listing of permutations by adjacent transpositions, the Ord-Smith/Zaks~\cite{DBLP:journals/cacm/Ord-Smith67,MR753548} ordering of permutations by prefix reversals, and for the rotation Gray code for binary trees due to Lucas, Roelants van Baronaigien, and Ruskey~\cite{MR1239499}.